Anthropic Messages API¶

 |---|---|---|---|

-enabled | boolean | false | Enable Anthropic translator |
+enabled | boolean | true | Enable Anthropic translator (enabled by default) |

 max_message_size | integer | 10485760 | Max request size in bytes (10MB) |